ProofDrivenQuerying/pdq/react-ui/README.md

-  PDQ react-ui
+  # PDQ react-ui

-  PQD web UI made in React.js with JavaScript
+  PQD web UI made with React.js

   The source code is available for free for non-commercial use.
   See the LICENCE file for details.